 - Internationalize U.S. higher education by making study abroad a cornerstone of undergraduate education.

-The Commission on the Abraham Lincoln Study Abroad Fellowship Program was the basis for what would become the Senator Paul Simon Study Abroad Fellowship Act.
+The Commission on the Abraham Lincoln Study Abroad Fellowship Program was the basis for what would become the Senator Paul Simon Study Abroad Program Act.